How Freeze Drying Works: Tips for beginners

 This results in a lightweight, shelf-stable product with preserved flavor, texture, and nutritional content, as the moisture removal inhibits the growth of microorganisms and slows down chemical reactions.

-Basic Steps To Freeze Drying Food
+Basic Steps To How Freeze Drying Works

 01